-Risk factors for GDM include greater maternal age (e.g., 35 years or older), elevated BMI, member of an ethnic group at increased risk for development of type 2 diabetes mellitus (T2DM), past history of GDM, macrosomia in a previous pregnancy, history of unexplained stillbirth, T2DM in a first degree relative, polycystic ovary syndrome, and metabolic syndrome.29-31 There is some variation between U.S. reports on the prevalence of GDM by race/ethnicity, although American Indian/Alaska Native, Asian, Native Hawaiian/Pacific Islander, and Hispanic women are at higher risk for GDM than non-Hispanic white women.^{14,32,33} Much of the risk in different ethnic groups is attenuated when accounting for overweight, obesity, and low socioeconomic status, with the exception of Asian American women, who may have higher GDM prevalence despite normal BMI.^{34,35} Factors associated with decreased risk of GDM include young age (25 or 30 years and younger), non-Hispanic white ethnicity, normal BMI (25 kg/m2 or less [with the exception of Asian women]), no history of previous glucose intolerance or adverse pregnancy outcomes associated with GDM, and no first degree relative with known diabetes.^{31,36}
+Risk factors for GDM include greater maternal age (e.g., 35 years or older), elevated BMI, member of an ethnic group at increased risk for development of type 2 diabetes mellitus (T2DM), past history of GDM, macrosomia in a previous pregnancy, history of unexplained stillbirth, T2DM in a first degree relative, polycystic ovary syndrome, and metabolic syndrome.29-31 There is some variation between U.S. reports on the prevalence of GDM by race/ethnicity, although American Indian/Alaska Native, Asian, Native Hawaiian/Pacific Islander, and Hispanic women are at higher risk for GDM than non-Hispanic white women.
+Although higher BMI increases risk of GDM across racial and ethnic groups, the association varies.
+For example, in Asian Americans the prevalence of GDM at a BMI of 22 to under 25 kg/m is similar to the risk in Hispanic, non-Hispanic White, and Black persons with higher (over 28 kg/m) BMI.
+The risk in different ethnic groups may also be due in part to social risk factors such as low socioeconomic status or structural racism although these associations are not examined in the current evidence.
+Factors associated with decreased risk of GDM include young age (25 or 30 years and younger), non-Hispanic white ethnicity, normal BMI (25 kg/m or less [with the exception of Asian women]), no history of previous glucose intolerance or adverse pregnancy outcomes associated with GDM, and no first degree relative with known diabetes.